todorovalex/energy-inflation/README.md

 mysql -u root -p energy_inflation < sql/seed_data.sql

+5. Install the Python dependency:

+python -m pip install mysql-connector-python

+Set DB_CONFIG in scripts/crud.py to your local MySQL username and password.
+Keep the database name as energy_inflation.
+Do not commit your password.

-5. Run the CRUD script:
+Run the CRUD script:

 python scripts/crud.py